romanchukenator/morse-code-blinker/README.md

 Original project was built on an Arduino Uno.

-Since I'm clueless about the world of morse code I went and found some other source that looked and felt fairly authorative: [MorseCode.World](https://morsecode.world)
+Since I'm clueless about the world of morse code I went and found some other source that looked and felt fairly authoritative: [MorseCode.World](https://morsecode.world)

 They have a bunch of [information](https://morsecode.world/international/timing.html) about timings and how you break down dits and dahs and and intra- and inter- word spacing.
 It's more complicated than I'd've thought.
-The original idea was to bang out this super simple project in a couple hours but then it all spiraled into something much more complicated.
+The original idea was to bang out this super simple project in a couple hours but then it all spiralled into something much more complicated.

-So while the circuit is as basic as you cna get the code is a little more involved.
+So while the circuit is as basic as you can get the code is a little more involved.
 I'm not super familiar with C++ and as such my code kinda looks like a dog's attempt at a ransom letter.
 At the very least I wrote some basic assumptive tests to validate the morse code timings; there's also a verbose debug mode that prints to the serial monitor what's happening and when to help debugging anything that might be squirrely.

 ## Schematic